News

 Header set Cache-Control "max-age=2628000, public"

-Note: The code above caches image files for one year and css & javascript files for one month.
-To change the cache length please change the specified max-age (in seconds) in each code block.
+Note: The code above caches image files for one year and CSS & JavaScript files for one month.
+To change the cache length, please adjust the specified max-age (in seconds) in each code block.

 Reduce The Number Of Redirects

-301 redirects are great if you want to change the structure of your website or if you have old pages which are no longer available, but having too many of them tied together can slow down your website's response time.
+301 redirects are useful for changing the structure of your website or handling old pages that are no longer available.
+However, too many redirects can slow down your website's response time.

-Using a CDN or content delivery network can help improve your website’s speed, particularly if your website is popular and serves an international audience.
-A CDN is a network of servers which essentially stores copies of your website at different geographical locations.
-A CDN will deliver your website based on the user's physical location.
-Generally speaking the closer a user is to your server the faster they’ll receive your website.
+Using a CDN can improve your website’s speed, particularly if you have a popular website serving an international audience.
+A CDN is a network of servers that stores copies of your website at different geographical locations.
+It delivers your website based on the user’s physical location.
+Generally speaking, the closer the user is to the server, the faster they’ll receive your website.

 Lazy Loading

-Typically, when a user visits a web page their browser will attempt to load every asset all at once.
-This can have a big impact on how fast your page loads, especially if your page is feature rich and has a lot of images.
-A nifty way to combat this is to implement lazy loading.
-Lazy loading is a programming technique which loads content when it’s needed rather than all at once.
-You may have seen this when additional content is downloaded from the server as the user scrolls, or when an image is initially loaded as low resolution but fades to a high resolution version.
+Typically, when a user visits a web page, their browser attempts to load every asset all at once, which can slow down page load speed, especially for feature-rich pages with many images.
+Lazy loading is a programming technique that loads content when it’s needed, rather than all at once.
+You may have noticed this when additional content is downloaded as the user scrolls, or when an image loads as low resolution and then transitions to a higher resolution version.

 Optimised Images

-Perhaps one of the most obvious and most overlooked speed optimisation techniques is image optimisation.
-Ensuring your images are no larger than they need to be and that they are compressed for the web will not only help to improve the speed of your website but it is also considered best practise.
-An easy way to compress images if you don’t have a graphics program such as Photoshop is to use an online tool such as compressor.io.
+One of the most obvious yet overlooked speed optimisation techniques is image optimisation.
+Ensuring images are no larger than needed and properly compressed for the web will improve website speed and is considered best practice.
+If you don't have access to a graphics program like Photoshop, use an online tool like compressor.io.

-Minifying your website’s html, css and javascript files is another quick and easy way to help reduce your page load speed.
-Minifying essentially means removing any spaces, commas and unnecessary formatting from your code.
-This can dramatically decrease the size of your website files and the good news is there’s countless online tools which can do this for you, for example jscompress.
+Minifying your website’s HTML, CSS, and JavaScript files is another quick and easy way to reduce your page load speed.
+Minifying essentially means removing spaces, commas, and unnecessary formatting from your code.
+This can dramatically decrease the size of your website files.
+There are countless online tools that can do this for you, such as jscompress.

-Note: Depending on your project and workflow it is possible to automate the process of bundling and minifying assets by using tools such as Gulp.js
+Note: Depending on your project and workflow, it is possible to automate the process of bundling and minifying assets using tools like Gulp.js.

 To Sum Up

-Although there are other optimisation techniques to help speed up your website, the seven we’ve described above are perhaps the easiest to implement and are a great place to get started.
-If you would like any further advice regarding website speed optimisation or SEO performance, please don’t hesitate to get in touch.
+While there are other optimisation techniques to speed up your website, the seven we've described above are perhaps the easiest to implement and a great place to get started.
+If you would like further advice regarding website speed optimisation or SEO performance, please don’t hesitate to get in touch.